 Having a car is an undeniably wonderful thing – and in many parts of Australia, absolutely necessary.
-But as you probably already know, it’s not always great for your bank account.
+But as you probably already know, it’s not always great for the bank account.
 Once you get the keys to your brand-new ride, it can feel like the fees start popping up out of nowhere – insurance fees, registration fees, registration checks, car service costs.
-And that’s not even considering the day-to-day costs of parking and petrol, and you always seem to be in need of petrol.
+And that’s not even taking into account the day-to-day costs of parking and petrol.
 But before you throw your keys away in defeat, take a deep breath.
 With a little bit of planning, you can make sure that the costs of maintaining your car are always within your budget.
-You don’t have to give away the only place where you can sing at the top of your lungs without anyone hearing you.

-In this guide, we’re going to talk about all of the common and sometimes surprising costs of having a car.
-Once you see all of the expenses laid out, you can have a better handle over your car’s maintenance and never feel like the fees are coming out of the woodwork.
+In this guide, we’re going to talk about all of the common, and sometimes surprising, costs of having a car.
+Once you see all of the expenses laid out, you can have a better handle over your car’s maintenance and never feel like the fees are piling up.
 Of course, not every city in Australia has the same costs, so it’s helpful to break it down by region.
-Here, we’ll cover the big ones – Sydney, Melbourne, Brisbane, Canberra, Perth, Adelaide, Darwin and Tasmania – but it’s also a good idea to look into your own area and see what some of the specific costs will be.
+Here, we’ll cover the big ones – Sydney, Melbourne, Brisbane, Canberra, Perth, Adelaide, Darwin and Tasmania – but it’s also a good idea to look into your own area and see what the specific costs around your area are.

 Before we get into the regional difference in prices, some things are going to be the same no matter what region you’re in.
 At the same time, some things are going to be impossible to predict.
 Let’s talk about some of those special considerations.